letsemploy/docs/docs/how/ojobpub-format.md

 In the following sample, we see first an `employer` object containing infos about the company: *name*, *location*, *industry*, (main website) *url*.

-Later we find a list of open job positions, called *vacancies*.
-In the sample, we only see one vacancy but there is currently no limit how many vacancy entries you add.
+Later we find a list of vacancies, called *jobs*.
+In the sample, we only see one vacancy/job but there is currently no limit how many job entries you add.

 ```json
 {